recurly/pay-with-amazon/Readme.md

 ## Notes

 ##### 1
-  Amazon builds its widgets using methods that will otherwise fail if they are not invoked from the document `<head>`.
+  Amazon's' widgets use methods that will otherwise fail if they are not invoked from the document `<head>`.

 ## License